-Each institution making a submission to the REF 2021 is required to develop, document and apply a code of practice on determining who is an independent researcher and the selection of outputs in their REF submissions.
-Those institutions not submitting 100 per cent of eligible staff are required to include in the code of practice the criteria and processes for identifying staff with significant responsibility for research.
+Each institution making a submission to the REF 2021 was required to develop, document and apply a code of practice on determining who an independent researcher was and the selection of outputs in their REF submissions.
+Those institutions not submitting 100 per cent of eligible staff were required to include in the code of practice the criteria and processes for identifying staff with significant responsibility for research.

 Bournemouth University’s Code of Practice was assessed and accepted by Research England on the 8th November 2019.
 It was revised to accommodate national changes to the REF exercise in October 2020.

-Staff are eligible for submission to REF 2021 if they:
+Staff were eligible for submission to REF 2021 if they:

-- Hold a contract of employment of 0.2 FTE or greater
+- Held a contract of employment of 0.2 FTE or greater

 - A primary employment function to undertake ‘research only’ (as returned to HESA) and meet the definition of an independent researcher as outlined below.